LC-SAC: Lyapunov-Constrained Soft Actor-Critic via Koopman Operator Theory for Trajectory Tracking and Stabilization: Conclusion

-{ [EDMD Surrogate Model Performance] This appendix evaluates the quality of learned EDMD/Koopman surrogate used inside LC-SAC and discusses its implications for Lyapunov constraint.
-The actor’s stability penalty is computed from a \emph{one-step} prediction in lifted error coordinates:
+{ [EDMD Surrogate Model Performance] This appendix evaluates the quality of the EDMD/Koopman surrogate across all five model variants used in LC-SAC, documents the three structural refinements that make the CLF well-posed for higher-dimensional lifts, and presents per-task one-step prediction and P-matrix analyses.